What is an Advanced Manufacturing Technician?

 What if I am already a Jefferson Student?

-If you already attend Jefferson Community and Technical College, you ll need to complete the Records Release form to allow your records to be shared with the KYFAME employers.
+If you already attend Jefferson Community and Technical College, you will need to complete the Records Release form to allow your records to be shared with the KYFAME employers.

 Is the AMT really for me?